davidackerman/EM_aligner/doc/doc_montage.md

 ## Montaging of one section using precalculated point-matches: non-deployed solve
 Use this if you already have precalculated point-matches.
-It perfoms a solve only A full montage of a specific section (a set of tiles sharing the same z value) defined by "source_collection" and "section_number" will calculate point-matches using SURF features between tile pairs, persist those point-matches in a point-match database collection "target_point_match_collection", solve the registration problem using "solver_options", and persist the resulting transformations into the Renderer collection "target_collection".
+It perfoms a solve only.
+A montage of a specific section (a set of tiles sharing the same z value) defined by "source_collection" and "section_number".
+This will  solve the registration problem using "solver_options", and persist the resulting transformations into the Renderer collection "target_collection".

-at the Matlab prompt:
+Usage: At the Matlab prompt:

 [1] fn = 'full_path_to_json_configuration_file.json';  %% specify the input json file